The Woodpecker Inn, Newbury

 Until the early 1970s it was called The Derby Arms, but an association with Bulmers led to the pub being named after their brand of cider.
 The name is appropriate as the century-old pub was originally a cider house.

 The address, Wash Water, holds an interesting historical anecdote as it was named after the spot, on the River Enborne where women washed troops' clothes during the Battles of Newbury in the Civil War.

 The pub originally had two bars and a snug, but all the bars have now been knocked into one and updated in 2016.
-The result is a bright and cheerful pub where landlord Thomas Buckingham promises a friendly welcome in an unusual building.
-"It's a very warm and friendly pub," he says.
+The result is a bright and cheerful pub where your host Emma Winter promises a friendly welcome in an unusual building.
+"It's a very warm and friendly pub," Emma says.
 "The building seems to generate its own warmth."